Yoolya: Early life

 Yoolya was the son of Wadadarl, also known as Brumby, a Nyigina woman and Percival (Percy) Rose who was the non-Indigenous manager of the station.
 It appears that Yoolya's father had little to no involvement in his son's life but was known to him.
-Rose, who was an honorary protector of Aborigines and Justice of the Peace, did pay the station's overseer Walter Fraser £500 to be his legal guardian and be named for him as Yoolya's existence may have been seen as a threat to his position.
+Rose, who was an honorary protector of Aborigines and Justice of the Peace, did pay the station's overseer Walter Fraser £500 to be his legal guardian and be named for him, as Yoolya's existence may have been seen as a threat to his position.

 It is believed that Wadadarl died when Yoolya was a small child and he was raised primarily by her sister Stumpy.

 Time at the Drysdale River Mission

-Yoolya grew up with his mother's people at the station until, in December 1909, he was forcibly removed from them and, in doing so, became a member of the Stolen Generations.
-Once taken he was transported 120 km from his home to Derby and then on to the Drysdale River Mission, a Catholic mission, via the SS Koombana.
-He was travelled there alongside twelve other Aboriginal boys from throughout the region and, on their trip they experienced seasickness and were transported alongside sheep and stores.
+Yoolya grew up with his mother's people at the station until, in December 1909, he was forcibly removed from them, and thus became a member of the Stolen Generations.
+Once taken, he was transported 120 km from his home to Derby and then on to the Drysdale River Mission, a Catholic mission, via the SS Koombana.
+He travelled there alongside twelve other Aboriginal boys from throughout the region and, on their trip they experienced seasickness and were transported alongside sheep and stores.

 Yoolya was baptised into the Catholic faith soon after his arrival at the mission.
 He was also renamed Fulgentius after the Benedictine abbot Fulgentius Torres.
-At the mission Yoolya, who already spoke the Nykinia, Walmatjarri and Bunuba languages learned to also speak English and Spanish.
-He used these language skills to help 'bring in' other Aboriginal people to the mission and, in reports the Chief Protector of Aborigines (then Charles Frederick Gale) it was stated that he showed a decided willingness to help and that he was "active, intelligent … [and] much attached to the priests".
+At the mission Yoolya, who already spoke the Nykinia, Walmatjarri and Bunuba languages, learned to also speak English and Spanish.
+He used these language skills to help 'bring in' other Aboriginal people to the mission and, in reports by the Chief Protector of Aborigines (then Charles Frederick Gale) it was stated that he showed a decided willingness to help and that he was "active, intelligent … [and] much attached to the priests".

 On 27 September 1913 some Kwini men, from the area surrounding the mission, attacked it and, although it is unclear why, it is likely because they had suspicion of people there and resented having them on their land uninvited.
-The two priests at the mission, Father DH Altimira and Father DE Alcade, were injured and, although not killed, after Yoolya, then 14 years old, distracted the attackers by firing a gun into the air.
+The two priests at the mission, Father DH Altimira and Father DE Alcade, were injured, but their lives were saved, after Yoolya, then 14 years old, distracted the attackers by firing a gun into the air.

 Of the attack and Yoolya's rescue Father Flood stated: (Note: This quote has been changed to reduce the use of culturally offensive and/or derogatory terminology and sections changed are shown in square brackets.
 This original quote can be viewed through the reference link.)

 Things had now assumed a desperate aspect indeed, and would undoubtedly have terminated fatally for all, were it not for the promptitude and intrepidity of [Yoolya], who ran for the gun, and fired a volley over the heads of the mad and furious murderers.
 This had a magic effect in routing the [attackers], who stampeded over the plains in wildest confusion and disorder.
 Thanks to that true and faithful boy!